IT Contract Negotiation: 5 Tips to Get Successful Results

 Tip 3.
-Make a reasonably detailed project description.
+Make a reasonably detailed project description

 In fact, what to consider being a reasonably detailed project description depends on the case.
 In my experience, the clients who have burned on unfortunate deals before prefer having a very detailed contact where every minute term is taken into consideration.
-Often, such contracts include extensive development plans, strict timeframes and milestones, team description and penalty terms for the missed deadlines.
+Often, such contracts include extensive development plans, strict timeframes and milestones, team description, and penalty terms for the missed deadlines.

 However, this is the exception rather than the rule.
 And it’s not likely to work out in the real world.
-In fact, the most efficient approach to project development today is agile methodology, and it was proven by years of software development expertise.
-Agile implies dynamic iterative project flow, two or four week-long sprints and changes in a project scope from sprint to sprint.
+In fact, the most efficient approach to project development today is the agile methodology, and it was proven by years of software development expertise.
+Agile implies dynamic iterative project flow, two or four week-long sprints, and changes in a project scope from sprint to sprint.
 In this environment, any project scope recorded in a contract may become obsolete after the very first sprint.

-In most cases, a reasonably detailed IT contract includes generic terms of the project – scope, project budget, payment terms, development methodology, approach to discussing and approving change requests and software product requirements management, high-level development plan, acceptance criteria, team structure, milestones and a deadline.
+In most cases, a reasonably detailed IT contract includes generic terms of the project – scope, project budget, payment terms, development methodology, approach to discussing and approving change requests and software product requirements management, high-level development plan, acceptance criteria, team structure, milestones, and a deadline.

 Tip 4.
-Protect yourself.
+Protect yourself

-There’s a range of clauses that deserve special attention from both sides at IT contract negotiation.
+There’s a range of clauses that deserve special attention from both sides in IT contract negotiation.
 Intellectual property (IP) rights, data security, NDA, conflict resolution, acceptance criteria – all these clauses are focused on protecting both parties and are equally important for the confidence of a client and a vendor.

 Usually, a client reasonably insists on reserving all IP rights.
-As a vendor, we support this position and eagerly give all the rights on unique code and documentation created within the scope of the project to a client.
+As a vendor, we support this position and eagerly give all the rights to unique code and documentation created within the scope of the project to a client.